exoplatform/exo-documentation/docs/UsingPerkStore.rst

 How to create a product
 ~~~~~~~~~~~~~~~~~~~~~~~

-If you are allowed to create products from perkstore, you will see the creation card as the first card displayed in the interface.
+If you are allowed to create products , you will see the “Plus” card as the first card displayed in the interface.

 |image9|